zeek/broker/doc/overview.rst

 cluster, since it allows to run a test setup first and then collect all files for the analysis.

-The file output is also more detailled than the console output, as it includes information such as source file locations, timestamps, and functions names.
+The file output is also more detailed than the console output, as it includes information such as source file locations, timestamps, and functions names.

 In case setting environment variables is impossible or file-based configuration